 A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Graham Appraisal, we are an authority when it comes to knowing the worth of real estate features in Glasgow and Barren County neighborhoods.
 This approach to value is most often awarded the most consideration when an appraisal is for a home sale.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-It is important to note that while this amount is probably the strongest indication of what a house is worth, it probably will not be the final sales price.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-The bottom line is, an appraiser from Graham Appraisal will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueDepending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+Here's what it all boils down to, an appraiser from Graham Appraisal will guarantee you get the most fair and balanced property value, so you can make profitable real estate decisions.